danafaye/WindowsAPIAbuseAtlas/KERNEL32/EnumProcesses/README.md

 `EnumProcesses` is one of the first steps in process reconnaissance.
 Whether you're a red teamer mapping out viable targets for injection or a blue teamer scanning for anomalies in the runtime landscape, this API is where it often starts.
 On its own, `EnumProcesses` just hands back a list of process IDs, but paired with `OpenProcess`, `GetModuleBaseName`, or `ReadProcessMemory`, it becomes a powerful lens into what’s running, where, and why.
 Malware uses this to identify security tools, parent/child chains, or memory layouts worth hijacking.
 Defenders use it to catch suspicious modules, unknown parentage, or signs of process tampering.
 Understanding how this enumeration fits into both attack chains and analysis workflows is important because spotting its use (and what comes next) is often the difference between seeing malware start and catching it early.

 ## 🧬 How Attackers Abuse It
 In malicious hands, `EnumProcesses` is a surgical tool for runtime awareness.
-Malware leverages it early in execution to quietly sweep the system for high-value or high-risk processes—security products, EDR agents, sandbox monitors, or rival implants.
+Malware leverages it early in execution to quietly sweep the system for high-value or high-risk processes, security products, EDR agents, sandbox monitors, or rival implants.
 It typically runs in combination with `OpenProcess`, `EnumProcessModules`, `GetModuleBaseName`, or `QueryFullProcessImageNameW` to fingerprint each PID and build a behavioral map of the environment.
 This intel is then used to trigger conditional execution: evade if certain tools are running, go dormant in sandboxed environments, or pivot only if specific parent-child relationships are detected (like explorer.exe or winlogon.exe).

 In more advanced payloads, `EnumProcesses` is a precursor to process hollowing, token theft, or handle hijacking, as it helps attackers identify injection targets that offer privilege or stealth.

-Because it's a legitimate API used by both benign software and security tooling, defenders must look for contextual abuse patterns like process enumeration followed immediately by high-privilege handle access or memory tampering.

 ## 🛡️ Detection Opportunities